TranVuMinh2905/TranVuMinh2905/README.md

-- 👋 Hi, I’m @TranVuMinh2905
+- 👋 Hi, I’m L.Turtle
-- 👀 I’m interested in coding, musical and videogame
+- 👀 I’m interested in coding, musical and rhythm game (Muse Dash)
 - 🌱 I’m currently learning college
-- 💞️ I’m looking to collaborate on java and phython
+- 💞️ I’m looking to collaborate on java and python
 - 📫 How to reach me tranvuminh2905@gmail.com

 <!---